-- Access 25% includes a personal project and in-class assessment and assignments.
-(Project and assignments 15%, assessment 10%) - Web Design 25% including a personal web based portfolio and in-class assessment and assignments.
+- Data Structure Analysis, Entity Relationships, SQL and Reporting: 25% comprised of assignments and assessments. (assignments 15%, assessment 10%) - Web Design 25% including a personal web based portfolio and in-class assessment and assignments.
 (Project and assignments 15%, assessment 10%) - Soft skills 25% comprised of meeting management, client relations, attendance, class participation, preparedness and additional components as assigned. - Team project 15% A grade of "I" for Incomplete will be given to every member of the team until all elements of the project are completed. - Internal evaluation 10% of which is the final component of the grade.
 It is a subjective measure.
 (Peer evaluation 4%, faculty evaluation 6%)